syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 * `Resource` - gets the resource of an appointment under which the appointment is located.

 ## Visible/Collapse the built-in editors in appointment editor window
-You can programmatically visible or collapse the editors by setting the [AppointmentEditorOptions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOptions.html) property in [SchedulerAppointmentEditorWindow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorWindow.html).
+Programmatically visible or collapse the editors by setting the [AppointmentEditorOptions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOptions.html) property in [SchedulerAppointmentEditorWindow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorWindow.html).
 By default, the value of [AppointmentEditorOptions](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOptions.html) is set to `AppointmentEditorOptions.All` in the [SchedulerAppointmentEditorWindow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorWindow.html) that displays all the appointment editors.
-The following code shows how to collapse the `Reminder` and `Resource`editors by handling the[AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) event.
+The following code shows how to collapse the `Reminder` and `Resource` editors by handling the[AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) event.

 {% tabs %}
 {% highlight c# %}